jmarkowski/webapp-template/README.md

 This is made possible from `RELOAD_ARG` in the `docker-compose.yaml` file.

+## Changing the Application Name

+By default, `docker-compose.yaml` uses an environment file named `.env` in the same directory as it.

+That file should specify the `WEBAPP` environment variable with the name of the application.

+Note that this will change the application container (default:
+`webapp_container`), which means you will need to update `reverse-proxy/nginx.conf` to specify the new container name.

 ## Changing the Container Name

 To change the container names so that they are not simply `webapp_applicaton`